hotspotty/documentation/docs/getting-started/hotspotty-quickstart.md

 ## Payment management

 Create commission reports to pay your hosts and more.
+[Explore payment management](../features/payment-management).